 These are a few of the different ways I advertise on my travel blog…

-Ads in the side-bar or footer sections of my site.
+I’ll also sometimes sell individual banner ads to my clients.
+Ads in the sidebar or footer sections of my site.
 Usually, it’s a logo or some other graphic.
 I’m not really a fan of mess and clutter so I try not to have too many of these, but on occasion, if the brand is a good fit, I’ll add one in.

 I’ve used a LOT of affiliate programmes over the years.
 These are the ones I still use and recommend: